- Purchase the complete Expat Arrivals Vancouver Guide (PDF)

-Quality restaurants in Vancouver and inexpensive dining options are plentiful.
-Due to the ethnic diversity, expats will find every possible combination of cuisines.
-Chain restaurants are very popular among locals in Vancouver, with Cactus Club, Earl’s Kitchen and Milestones being the most prevalent.
+Both fine-dining restaurants and inexpensive eateries are plentiful in Vancouver.
+Thanks to the ethnic diversity, expats will find every possible combination of cuisines.
+Chain restaurants are highly popular among locals in Vancouver, with Cactus Club, Earl’s Kitchen and Milestones being the most prevalent.

 These places are moderately priced, have great atmosphere and service, but generally serve average food.
 They are consistent and predictable, but expats may find much better food for their dollar at the numerous independent restaurants across the city.
-Sushi restaurants are also prominent across Vancouver, often proving more popular than chain restaurants and normally presenting better deals.
+Sushi restaurants are also prominent across Vancouver, often proving more popular than chain restaurants and usually offering better deals.

-The West End, along Davie and Denman Streets, is where expats will find good-value food in the area.
-Outside of downtown, the Commercial Drive, in East Van, also offers some really good deals.
+The West End, along Davie and Denman Streets, is where expats will find good-value food.
+Outside of downtown, the Commercial Drive in East Van also offers some really good deals.
 Other popular dining areas with a mixture of price points include Main Street (around Broadway) and Kitsilano’s West 4th Ave.